inventory management

 Wondering how to count and value your inventory at end of year?
 We guide you through the calculations and steps you need to take.

-Pat yourself on the back; you’ve just gotten through another silly season of stock flying out the door.
+Pat yourself on the back.
+You’ve just gotten through another busy season of stock flying out the door.

 Before you put your feet up, you’ll want to remind yourself that it’s now time to do a year-end physical inventory count.
 If this takes the spring out of your step and bursts your bubble, you aren’t alone!
-Year-end stock counts are tedious endeavors and ones that can send your entire business to a complete standstill (that is, if you are doing it wrong 😰).
+Year-end stock counts are tedious endeavours and ones that can send your entire business to a complete standstill (that is, if you are doing it wrong).

 This guide will explain why end-of-year inventory counts are important, and how you can undertake your stock count (or cycle count).
 Along the way, we’ll introduce some tools and techniques you can use to make these inventory tasks much faster and less stress-inducing in the future.